MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/integrated-strategy-schema.md

             "name": "低地市集",                    // Name of the Encounter "option_num": 3,                      // There are several options in total (In this case: 3) "choose": 3,                          // Which option should you choose first (the third one is preferred here)
-                                                  // If you can’t choose it, choose the escape option (basically the last one)
+                                                  // If you can't choose it, choose the escape option (basically the last one)

             "choice_require": [                   // Requirements for selecting options
                                                   // (it does not affect program operation for the time being